-Inside the COM Library is a computer lab or if you prefer to use your own device, there are places throughout the library where you can charge your devices.
-Free Wi-Fi is available, login to COM-Private with your COM credentials.
-Two copiers are available for black and white print copies at 5¢/page.
+A copier is available for black and white print copies at 5¢/ page.
 A scanner is available to scan books, photos, magazines or any print item up to 19 x 12.25 in black and white or full color for free.
 Scans can be saved as image files, rich text, PDF, searchable PDF, or audio and sent directly to mobile device, USB drive, or a cloud service.
-Some textbooks are available on reserve if they have been provided by instructors/departments.
+Some textbooks are available on reserve if they have been provided by instructors/departments. https://libquides.com.edu/about

-Educational Technology

-Industrial Careers Building 409-933-8445
+Educational Technology Industrial Careers Building